 According to the Independent, the results of playing loud music can be similar to the damage your nerves suffer if you have Multiple Sclerosis.
 Also, there is some research that proves that noise levels over 110 dB can damage the nerve fibers that carry signals from your ear to the brain.
 Moreover, it can strip your ears’ protective coating, which will disrupt the nerve signals and cause irreversible damage.

 So if you don’t take any precautions, using earphones might do a lot of damage to your brain.
 It can even lead to a condition known as Tinnitus, which causes constant ringing in your ears.
+It could also lead to echo – here is how to turn echo off!

 With all of that in mind, you might be thinking: “Should I throw my earphones away right now?”
 Well, no, there’s no need to take any drastic measures.
 Still, there are some steps you ought to take so that you can avoid suffering from any damage.